AMP-SCZ/qqc/docs/source/installation.rst

 Install dcm2niix
 ----------------

-To use phantom_check, first install
+To use qqc, first install
 `dcm2niix <https://github.com/rordenlab/dcm2niix>`_ and add it to PATH variable.